UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 		return "{0} {1} {2}".format(self._firstName, self._middleName, self._lastName)
 ```

-After lets create the file People.py and implement the People class which will keep and manage the list of people.
+After, create the file People.py and implement the People class which will keep and manage the list of people.

 ```python
 import pickle